Anne Rushout: Artist

 Rushout's watercolors included views of Northwick Park and other properties held by her immediate and extended family and those she visited on her extensive travels.
 Botanical studies were also favorite subjects.
 The Yale Center for British Art, Paul Mellon Collection, holds three of her sketchbooks containing 82 watercolors and drawings dating from 1824 to 1832.

 Diarist

 The Senate House Library, University of London, holds 19 volumes of a journal that appears to have been written between 1828 and 1852, most in the handwriting of Anne Rushout or members of her immediate family.
 Some entries were apparently made by her brother, John.

 The writings include a wide range of topics from domestic and international travel to spiritual musings.
 The volumes were bought by a dealer at the sale of the Northwick Park estate in 1965 and were sold to the University of London Library the next year.

 Final years

-Rushout died on 4 April 1849.
+Rushout died on 4 April 1849 & according to Father Brown, Series 11, episode 8, she’s buried in St Mary’s in Kembleford, ie, the Anglican Church of St Peter’s & St Paul’s in Blockley, Gloucester.